kishwordulal1234/MedusaC2/README.md

 CREDIT REQUIREMENT:
 When using, modifying, or distributing this software, you must include:
-"MEDUSA C2 Framework - Created by unknown_hart"
+"MEDUSA C2 Framework - Created by unknone_hart"
 ```

 ### ⚠️ Disclaimer

 **IMPORTANT**: This software is provided for educational purposes only.
-The author (unknown_hart):
+The author (unknone_hart):

 - 🚫 **Does not condone** illegal or unethical use of this software
 - 🛡️ **Is not responsible** for any misuse or damages caused